 Pack seasonal items and declutter your home now to give yourself a head start on the staging process.

-What You Can Do to Save Money Two Weeks Before:
+How to Save Money Two Weeks Before Listing:

 Declutter and stage your home.